salahmohamed10119/PortSwigger-Web-Security-Academy/README.md

 ## 🎯 About Me

-I am a Web Security learner focused on building strong practical skills in penetration testing and vulnerability research.
+I am a Web Security enthusiast focused on building practical skills in penetration testing and vulnerability research.

-My main focus is understanding how real-world web applications fail and how attackers exploit those weaknesses.
+My main focus is understanding how real-world web applications fail, how security flaws are discovered, and how they can be exploited and mitigated.
 ---

 ## 🏆 Bug Bounty Experience